You are now in the main content area

 Phone(416) 979-5000 x6384

-Sibo Chen is an Assistant Professor in the School of Professional Communication at Toronto Metropolitan University.
-As a critical communication scholar by training, his areas of interest include Public Communication of Climate and Energy Policy, Risk and Crisis Communication, Transcultural Political Economy, and Critical Discourse Analysis.
+Dr. Sibo Chen is a critical communication scholar by training, with areas of interest that include Environmental Communication, Risk and Crisis Communication, Social Media, Transcultural Political Economy, and Critical Discourse Analysis.
 Currently, he serves as Executive Board Members of the International Environmental Communication Association (external link) as well as the Canadian Communication Association (external link) .

 Research Interests